 Using this app is simple.
 Once it’s downloaded, you drag and drop individual files, a group of files, or an entire folder over the window and it does its magic.
 There are also plugins for Photoshop and Lightroom to make it easier to automatically export the files with the file sizes already reduced, although I tend to prefer the drag-and-drop method for my images.
 You can either have the photos saved to a separate location to preserve the originals, or you can have it overwrite the originals without warning (which is my personal preference).

 The best way to see how it works is to download it yourself.
 They offer a free trial over on their website so you can test it with your own images.

 Here are a few examples of this app in use.
 Each of the images below are sized at 2000px-wide, a typical size I will resize an image for export online to share on my blog.
-It also handles full-resolution files as well, and according to their website can
+It also handles full-resolution files as well.

 This is another image, but this time I cropped the photo to exactly 2000 px wide so you can see some of the pixels a little more clearly: